Alaska Court Records

 How Long Does It Take to Get a Search Warrant?

 In Alaska, there is no definite timeframe for getting a search warrant.
 Per AS Sec.
 12.35.010, appropriate authorities only issue a search warrant when the requester (typically a peace officer) shows probable cause, supported by an oath or affirmation, for the warrant.
-Hence, the time it takes to get a search warrant is largely determined by how long it takes the requester to persuade the issuing authority that there is sufficient probable cause to justify the warrant's issuance.
-This can take mere minutes, hours, or days.
+Hence, the time it takes to get a search warrant is primarily determined by how long it takes the requester to persuade the issuing authority that there is sufficient probable cause to justify the warrant's issuance.
+This may take mere minutes, hours, or days.

 What is an Arrest Warrant in Alaska?

 According to the Alaska Court System Glossary, an arrest warrant is a legal document issued by a court directing law enforcement officers to arrest a specific person and bring them to court.
 Like most types of warrants in Alaska, arrest warrants are typically issued at the request of law enforcement officers.
 They usually request an arrest warrant by submitting a complaint, wherein probable cause is established for the warrant’s issuance, to a local judge or magistrate.
 Upon reviewing the complaint, if the judge or magistrate is sufficiently convinced of the need for the warrant, they would grant the arrest warrant.
-Once issued, the arrest warrant can be executed anywhere within Alaska.
+Once issued, the arrest warrant may be executed anywhere within Alaska.

 Arrest Warrant Lookup in Alaska